 Trask, Robert Lawrence.
 Punctuation.
 London: Penguin Books 1997.

-How to write as academics should
+How to write much like academics

 Barrass, Robert.
 Scientists Must Write: A Guide to Better Writing for Scientists, Engineers and Students.
 2nd ed.
 London: Routledge, 2002.